 International Mentoring Day

-A day of conversations and recognitions, where photos, video and powerful mentoring stories messages are shared.
+A day of conversations and recognitions, where photos, videos, and powerful mentoring stories and messages are shared.

-When I served as a mentor for Fresh Start Women’s Foundation, and I learned just as much from my mentee as she probably learned from me.
+As a mentor for Fresh Start Women’s Foundation, I learned just as much from my mentee as she probably learned from me.
 This was a one-year commitment; however, the relationship is ongoing.
 We developed a mutual respect that continues to grow.
 That’s the real benefit!
 The relationship does not end; it just keeps developing and growing.
 There are many ways to mentor!
 I continue to mentor my Global Protocol Academy trainees with virtual retreats, created an author community for current and prospective authors, and offer encouragement to speaker colleagues … wherever there is a desire and need.

 Have you ever been a mentor or mentee?
 Or perhaps you would like to engage in the process.
 Keisha Jean-Baptiste, Program Coordinator for Fresh Start Women’s Foundation, shares the following tips: